ruthneville/Practical-2-Planning-For-Drunks/README.md

 <h1> ReadME </h1>

-<h2> Introduction </hr><br>
+<h2> Introduction </h2><br>
 A repository of code related to Practical 2 for the module GEOG5995M.
 The code is written using Python 3 in the IDE Spyder.

 <h2> Contents </h2>

-<p> This project contains a model, an associated drunk framework and a file to run the environment.
-The model is successful in that it is able to programme 25 drunks to make their way home from the pub using a random walk within a town environment.
+<p>This project contains a model called DrunkModel and an associated drunk framework and a file to run the enviornment.
+The model is successful in that the drunks are able to find their way home from the pub using a random walk within a town environment.
 This zip file also includes a supporting document which outlines the intention of the software, the issues that came up during the development, the sources used, and the overall development process and testing and a license file </p>.

 <h2> How to run and what to expect </h2>
 <li> Copy the Drunk Model code into one workbook in Spyder and the drunk framework code into another, make sure that these are both saved in the same deictory. </li>